pkorus/neural-imaging/readme.md

 See the test script `test_jpg.py` for a standalone usage example.
 The following plot compares image quality and generated outputs for various approximation modes.

 ![Differences between NIP models](docs/dJPEG.png)

+## Forensics Analysis Network

+Our Forensic Analysis Network (FAN) follows the state-of-the-art design principles and uses a constrained convolutional layer proposed in:

+- Bayar, Belhassen, and Matthew C. Stamm.
+[Constrained convolutional neural networks: A new approach towards general purpose image manipulation detection.](https://ieeexplore.ieee.org/document/8335799) IEEE Transactions on Information Forensics and Security, 2018

+Our Tensorflow implementation can be found in the  `models.forensics.FAN` class.

 ## Other Useful Scripts